navikt/leesah-game/docs/oppsett-nais.md

       value: <CHANGE_ME>
 ```

-Remember to change the name on line 4 to your team name.
-Lowercase letters and do not add `-leesah-quiz`.
+- Remember to change the name on line 4 to your team name with lowercase letters.
-You also need to change topic value on the last line, he should be on the slide/whiteboard/blackboard.
+- You also need to change topic value on the last line, he should be on the slide/whiteboard/blackboard.

-You also need to create a GitHub workflow file (the are in the `.github/workflows` folder).
+- You also need to create a GitHub workflow-file.
+Start by creating folders `.github/workflows` on root.
-There is always an update guide for setting up the workflow for deploying to Nais at [docs.nav.cloud.nais.io](https://doc.nav.cloud.nais.io/how-to-guides/github-action/)
+Then go to [docs.nav.cloud.nais.io](https://doc.nav.cloud.nais.io/how-to-guides/github-action/) to read an updated guide for setting up the workflow for deploying to Nais.
+    - Remember to change the team name on line 19 and the cluster on line 25

 If you would like to manually trigger a workflow you can add `workflow_dispatch` to the `on` array.